renatogusani/SpaceXplorer/README.md

 * Machine Learning algorithms findings discussed thouroughly
 * Live Statistics from the API

 SpaceXplorer.info hosts all my findings from the Unofficial SpaceX API.
-Including but not limited to launch, rocket, core, capsule, starlink, launchpad, and landing pad data.
+Including live statistics from, but not limited to launch, rocket, core, capsule, starlink, launchpad, and landing pad data.

 <h4 align="center">